Notificare/notificare-push-lib-cordova/README.md

     android:value="@integer/google_play_services_version" />
 ```

-Finally, if you want to keep track of user sessions in your app, have your main activity extend re.notifica.cordova.BaseActivity
+Finally, if you want to keep track of user sessions in your app, have your activities extend re.notifica.cordova.BaseActivity.
+This is only necessary for
+your non-Cordova activities.
+The Cordova plugin will do the logging for you in the Cordova activity.

 ```
 import re.notifica.cordova.BaseActivity;